An explainable framework for the relationship between dementia and glucose metabolism patterns: Materials and Methods

 In our framework, in addition to the traditional ELBO objective, we also incorporated an additional third loss that encourages that a set\textemdash one or more variables\textemdash of the latent space variables capture relevant patterns of cognitive impairment.
 We denote this term as $\mathcal{L}_{\text{similarity}}$, which measures the statistical similarity between the set of latent variables and the external variable (dementia score, region volume, etc).
 The choice of metric to quantify similarity is flexible and can be adapted for the case: Pearson correlation, mutual information, or other functions are valid options.
 Likewise, the external variable used to compute the similarity can be chosen to be different types of biomarkers, clinical scores or other relevant metrics.
 Formally, we define this regularization term as:

 where $z_{(k)}$ is the set of supervised variables, $y$ is the external variable of interest, and $\mathcal{D(\cdot,\cdot)}$ is a general similarity metric.
-In our particular experimentation, we considered the Pearson correlation between the first latent variable $z_0$ and the cognitive score \acrfull{adas13}, which results in the following expression for the similarity loss:
+In our particular experimentation, we considered the Pearson correlation between some latent variable $z_j$ and a clinical feature $y$, which results in the following expression for the similarity loss term:

-where $N$ is the number of subjects, $z_0^i$ denotes the first latent variable of the $i$-th subject, $y_i$ is the value of the clinical score for the $i$-th subject, and $\bar{z}$ and $\bar{y}$ are the mean values of the first value of the latent space, and the clinical score, respectively.
+where $N$ is the number of subjects, $z_j^i$ denotes the $j$-th latent variable of the $i$-th subject, $y_i$ is the value of the clinical feature (\acrshort{adas13}, age, etc.) for the $i$-th subject, and $\bar{z}$ and $\bar{y}$ are the mean values of the $j$-th latent variable, and the clinical feature, respectively.

 The final total loss function used during training was: